ColoredCow/portal/.github/PULL_REQUEST_TEMPLATE.md

 ## Feedback Cycle
 <!--
-Number of times feedbacks are given in the PR.
-This needs to be updated by reviewer -->
+The number of times feedbacks are given in the PR.
+This needs to be updated by the reviewer -->
 **Cycle Count: 0**